cielo24/Docs/api/source/basics.rst

 Callbacks
 ---------

-Many processing requests such as transcription and synchronization are not completed immediately.
+Processing requests such as transcription are not completed immediately.
 As such, the interface supports the use of a callback URL that is provided by the application developer.
 Once the job has completed, the API calls this callback URL to inform the application that the specific job has been completed.
-We make an HTTP GET request to the callback URL.
-HTTPS URLs are supported as well.
+We make a GET request to the callback URL.
+HTTPS and embedded basic HTTP auth URLs are supported.
-We will retry callbacks if the remote server doesn't return a HTTP success code.
+We will retry callbacks three times over a 30 minute period if the remote server doesn't return a HTTP success code (200 OK.)
-We do not send any additional data with the callback,.
+You may wish to include a unique identifier in the URL so you can tell which request has completed, or you can request that we send additional data with the callback.
-You may wish to include a unique identifier in the URL so you can tell which request has completed.
+See the callback_url parameter of each method for a list of the data that can be sent.

 For example: http://www.yourdomain.com/cielo24/request_complete?job_id=1234